Lucsanszky/hMMMBot/README.md

 ## Requirements

-Apart from the obvious requirement that the bot should be profitable, below are is an itemised list of desired functionalities:
+Apart from the obvious requirement that the bot should be profitable, below is an itemised list of desired functionalities:

 * Should be as high-performant as possible
 * Should have an interface that allows strategy tweaking (ala: https://github.com/BitMEX/sample-market-maker)